PranayK07/FlowIQ/README.md

 ## 🛠 Configuration

-You can configure via CLI, environment variables, or config file.
+You can configure it via the CLI, environment variables, or a configuration file.
 Example `config.yaml`:

 ```yaml
 algorithm: "trend"